PacificBiosciences/HiFi-16S-workflow/README.md

 ```

 After installing Nextflow and `mamba`(Optional but recommended), clone the repository and
-download databases using the following commands:
+download databases using the following commands.
+To update the pipeline in the future,
+simply type `git pull`.

 ```
 git clone https://github.com/proteinosome/pb-16S-nf.git